Wit-K/ChemStudent/analysis.md

 *   **The Concept:** Metal-oxide semiconductor sensors (commonly used in safety alarms) react specifically to Carbon Monoxide or combustible gases.
 *   **The Insight:** While these sensors typically lack the high resolution of a GC, they can provide semi-quantitative data (Parts Per Million) to confirm that Carbon Monoxide is being produced, distinguishing a successful CO2 reduction from a simple Hydrogen evolution reaction.

+**4. Water Displacement**
+We can actually measure the gas volume by using the concept of displacement.
+*   **The Concept:** Connect the gas outlet of your cell to a tube positioned inside an inverted, water-filled graduated cylinder.
+As gas is produced, it displaces the water, allowing you to measure the exact volume of gas generated over time.
+*   **The Insight:** This acts as a crucial sanity check for mass balance.
+If the volume of gas collected is significantly lower than the theoretical volume calculated from the current passed, you likely have a gas leak in your setup or are producing liquid products instead.

 ---

 ## 5. Calculating Performance